- 1 Host of the 2019 Cricket World Cup

 Cricket World Cup 2019 Schedule

-The schedule of the tournament is still undecided but the opening match will be on 30/05/2019 and the ending cricket world cup match will be on 15/07/2019.
+The opening match of the tournament will be held on 30/05/2019 between England and South Africa and the ending cricket world cup match will be on 14/07/2019 at Lord’s.
+Here’s the complete list of fixtures by ESPNcricinfo:

-After winning the last World cup Australia are deserved favourites with India and South africa not far behind.
-Somewhat surprisingly and disappointingly for the hosts, England are only fourth favourite despite the host country historically having a massive advantage.
-As you would expect all test playing nations are more heavily favoured than the affiliate nations suggesting that the bookmakers believe that they will have no trouble qualifying via the qualification tournament.
-Ireland is the most favoured of the affiliate nations, however they still have odds of 375 to 1.
-All other affiliate nations have odds of 500 to 1. this shows just how far they have to go before they become truly competitive.
+After winning the last World cup Australia are deserved favorites with India and South Africa not far behind.
+It’d be interesting to see if Steve Smith and David Warner will make it back to the world cup playing eleven after completing their one-year ban for being involved in ball tampering this year against South Africa.
+Somewhat surprisingly and disappointingly for the hosts, England is the only fourth favorite despite the host country historically having a massive advantage.
+As you would expect all test playing nations are more heavily favored than the affiliate nations suggesting that the bookmakers believe that they will have no trouble qualifying via the qualification tournament.
 It should be noted that since the tournament is still over a year way that the above odds are likely to change.

 The reduced size of the tournament